Documentary Filmmaking: The Art of the Interview

 Workshops with filmmakers working at the top of the documentary field and hands-on labs on the streets of the city complement independent work.
 Together these elements form an intense program encouraging creativity, learning and progress.
 Work-in-progress screenings allow for filmmakers to receive critique from faculty and their peers.
 Guest filmmakers will show their documentaries and give in-depth answers during the Q&A sessions, which are designed to give further insight into the experiences of working filmmakers.
 The program concludes with a public screening event of each participant’s best film.

-Filmmakers will work within the MFA Social Documentary Film Department and have access to equipment, including industry-level HD or 4K cameras, microphones, recorders and lighting.
+Filmmakers will work within the MFA Social Documentary Film Department and have access to equipment, including industry-level HD cameras, microphones, recorders and lighting.
 Filmmakers will be provided access to edit suites and software, as well the department voice over booth.
 Facilities are available Monday through Friday, 9:00 am to 9:00 pm.
 Staff technicians are available for assistance and technical support.

 Faculty is scheduled to include director Deborah Dickson (Oscar nominee Lalee’s Kin); cinematographer Tom Hurwitz, ASC (Sundance winner Queen of Versailles); and editor Ann Collins (Netflix’s Joan Didion: The Center Will Not Hold), among others.